AvaDunphy/Dunphy-Python-Portfolio/README.md

 # Ava Dunphy Python Portfolio
 ## Purpose 🔨
 This file contains a variety of my works in data science, showcasing my projects using the python language.
 It includes some different programming techniques, data processing methods, and problem-solving approaches I've explored.
 I have up load a variety of my works as from my most recent attempts.
+Below find some brief descriptions of my work, and they have complimented by overall learning experience.

+## Titying Up Project! 🧹
+## What did I do?
+# In this projected I looked at the 2008 Olympic Medalist data.
+Though the data was quite intresting and provided a signficant amount of information regarding which atheltes competed, if they recieved medals, and/or what medals they did recieve, the information was not organized.
+It would've been difficult to find more specific pieces of the data, or simply gain a better wholeistic understanding.
+In this projected, I used techinques such as ".melt()" or "str.replace()" to better organize the data and make it more presentable.
+In addition to this, I used bar and histogram plots to create visualations of the data, once again making it easier on the eye.
+Finally, I created a pivot plot which allowed me to compare different aspects of the data, looking closer at specific values and groups.
+Overall, this whole projected taught me how to dive deeper into data sheets, restructure them, and improve their visual appeal.